Last Updated on

 -> What’s our favorite night-vision monocular for under $300?

-The Armasight Spark CORE IIT 60-70 lp/mm is the best model on our list due to its lightweight, hands-free operation.
-In second is the Night Owl iGEN 20/20 NOIGM 3X-IC, which works well, but loses first due to a lack of a neck strap or headgear.
+The Armasight Spark CORE IIT 60-70 lp/mm is the best model on our list because of its lightweight, hands-free operation.
+In 2nd is the Night Owl iGEN 20/20 NOIGM 3X-IC, which works well, but loses first due to a lack of a neck strap or headgear.
 The Bestguarder 6x50mm WG-50 has the best value, especially if you want a device for home security.
 The Bushnell 4.5×40 Equinox Z 260140MT doesn’t live up to its brand but does have good clarity and quality materials.
 The Sightmark SM14070 1×24 is an expensive Gen I model that comes with substandard equipment.

 Our other monocular guides: